-Most employees were open to discuss the corporate decision to shutter this East Windsor store.
+Most employees were open to discuss the this East Windsor store.
 However, I had the feeling that they would rather not be quoted directly or offer their names in fear of jeopardizing their retaining a job with the A&P conglomerate in the future.

 “Seems that those who have about 20 years of seniority have been offered a spot at the Plainsboro Super Fresh,” voiced one 23-year veteran.
 Those who were below that cutoff had other plans.

 One cashier almost with a resigned look explained, “Hey, I’ll just go on unemployment and let them pay me to stay home.”

 Another referred to the corporate decision to purchase Pathmark as a move that seemed to draw much needed energy and attention away from the Super Fresh brand.

 A third hard-working employee was moving merchandise for the third time.

 “The managers tell us to put it here, then shelve it there,” she mumbled under her breath.

 The general feeling running through the rank-and-file employees was that they enjoyed their work here and had a good support base of loyal East Windsor patrons.

 The entire back of the store was devoid of any merchandise along with the dairy and frozen foods that were long gone.

 By now, the final sales had most items at 60 to 70 percent off.
 That was fine if you needed a hundred double AA batteries or some Christmas decorations, but there were not many staples such as bread, milk and produce.